ziertek/PiLight/README.md

  - [ ] Add support for self updating
  - [ ] Add some animations and icons
  - [ ] Setup Favicon (have display the current status)
- - [ ] Setup Status section of front end
+ - [ ] Setup Status section on front end
  - [X] Put webpage name in config.yaml
  - [X] Put colour lables in config.yaml
  - [ ] Add Get-Status in API